 My hubby recently started teaching Children’s Church on Sundays at 9:00 am, and I’ve been helping him.
 This means we are often out the door by 8:30 am, and then we actually attend our own church service at 11 am.
 So we often don’t get home until after 12:30 p.m.

 I decided I needed to develop a menu for days like these that I can make entirely the day before.
 That way I eliminate virtually all of my “same day” preparation and can enjoy my party.

 I chose a basic sandwich for the entree.
 Soft and sweet croissants are my favorite, and I don’t often buy or make them, so having them seems like a special treat.
-I offer two meats: A sun-dried tomato-coated turkey, and a honey-baked ham.
+I offer two types of meat: A sun-dried tomato-coated turkey, and honey-baked ham.
 It’s easy to shred up lettuce and slice a tomato just before I serving.